DeSclafani sharp in return to Cincy, Giants beat Reds 4-2

 Jake McGee pitched the ninth and got the Reds in order for his 11th save.

-Brandon Crawford also homered for the NL West-leading Giants, who took the first two of the four-game set with the Reds.
+Brandon Crawford hit his team-leading 10th homer for the NL West-leading Giants, who took the first two of the four-game set with the Reds.

 Luis Castillo (1-6) struck out 11 through five innings and gave up three runs, all on Dickerson’s homer.

-With Crawford and Mauricio Dubón on base in the Giants fourth, Castillo threw a 1-1 changeup that Dickerson hit over the fence in right-center.
+With Crawford and Mauricio Dubón on base in the Giants fourth, Castillo threw a 1-1 changeup that Dickerson hammered over the right-field fence, one of his three hits in the game.

 Jesse Winker led off the game with home run for the Reds, but they couldn’t get another runner past second base until Nick Castellanos homered in the eighth off reliever Zack Littell.